Savvii/warpdrive/DEVELOPMENT.md

     git clone git@github.com:Savvii/warpdrive.git

-Before starting development we recommend creating a branche from "develop" where you can push your code to.
+Before starting development we recommend creating a branch from "master" where you can push your code to.
 This will give you your own branch to commit your changes to.

-    git checkout develop
+    git checkout master
-    git checkout -b my-feature-branch develop
+    git checkout -b my-feature-branch master

 In order to use the [PHPunit](https://phpunit.de/) test suite you have to install it using [composer](https://getcomposer.org/) with the following command.